espiem/Quartz/content/z_mechanics/Character Building V1.3/Character Building/Class Features/Bloodline_ Harrow.md

 **Bloodline Spells** initial: _[[Unraveling Blast]]_; advanced: _[[Invoke the Harrow]]_; greater: _[[Rewrite Possibility]]_

 **Blood Magic** You become enveloped in possibility, represented as multiple versions of yourself from your possible futures overlaid on each other.
-You gain [[Concealed|Concealement]] for 1 round, but can't use the concealment to [[Hide]].
+You gain [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Concealed|Concealement]] for 1 round, but can't use the concealment to [[Hide]].